-The coolest period in Mapimi is from November to March, when the average monthly temperature varies between 13 and 17° C (55° and 63° F).
+The coolest period in Mapimi is from November to March when the average temperature varies between 13 and 17° C (55° and 63° F).

-The heat begins in May, and between this month and September, the thermometers mark in the range of 24 to 27° C, exceeding 35° C in extreme cases.
+The heat begins in May, and between this month and September, it stays in the range of 24 to 27° C, exceeding 35° C in extreme cases.